This is a part of the EV Digital Opportunities series

 This blog post will discuss the digital and software technologies involved in the wireless charging systems in EVs.

-Wireless charging systems comprises a set of transmitters and receivers, In these systems, typically AC supply is converted into high frequency alternating current and this high frequency AC is supplied to transmitter coil.
+Wireless charging systems comprise a set of transmitters and receivers, In these systems, typically AC supply is converted into high frequency alternating current and this high frequency AC is supplied to transmitter coil.
 This creates an alternating magnetic field across the receiver coil and causes the production of AC power output in receiver coil.

 The AC current at the receiver end is then rectified to DC and fed to the battery through Battery Management System (BMS).

 - Charging software that can enable wireless inter-vehicle charging and detect other vehicles that are going to run dry.

 - Charging robots that can provide charging without human intervention at parking lots, malls, and public places.

 - Software stacks and solutions for V2G technology that can improve efficiency while reducing the digital footprint.

 - Software to monitor, maintain, predict and alert the personnel about load and grid balancing and also to let customers know about different power tariffs at different times of the day.